 Where an escort is riding with the Para-Equestrian Endurance rider, an escort bib must be worn at all times.
 Para-Equestrian Endurance riders will be provided with a Rider bib, Escort bib and Crew bib from the office.
 Blue Para-Equestrian bibs for the rider, escort and crew are held by rider.
 When entering a ride, the Para-Equestrian Endurance rider should include their personal blue bib number as a note on their entry.

 Category 1 – A pure escort who enters Hors Concours, but horse and rider must be qualified for that class and abide by the rules for that class.
 They will pay 50% of the entry fee and will not gain points or awards from completing the distance.
 However, mileage will be recorded if appropriate on the horse’s EGB record.
-Entries under this category must be made by post.

 Category 2 – An escort who is entered into a similar class paying the full entry fee.
 Such riders are eligible for the appropriate trophy and mileage points but must take responsibility as escort for the Para-Equestrian Endurance rider.